 - 2810 Planning, Research, Development and Evaluation Services.
 Activities associated with conducting and managing programs of planning, research development and evaluation for a school system on a system-wide basis. - 2811 Planning Services.
 Includes activities concerned with selecting or identifying the over-all, long-range goals and priorities of the organization or program.
 They also involve formulating various courses of action needed to achieve these goals.
 This is done by identifying needs and relative costs and benefits of each course of action. - 2812 Research Services.
-Includes activities concerned with the systematic study and investigation of the various aspects of education, undertaken to establish facts and principles.

-- 2813 Development Services.
+Includes activities concerned with the systematic study and investigation of the various aspects of education, undertaken to establish facts and principles. - 2813 Development Services.
 Includes activities in the deliberate evolving process of improving educational programs such activities as using the products of research. - 2814 Evaluation Services.
 Includes activities concerned with ascertaining or judging the value or amount of an action or an outcome.
-This is done through careful appraisal of previously specified data in light of the particular situation and the goals previously established. - 2820 Communications Services.
-Activities concerned with writing, editing and other preparation necessary to disseminate educational and administrative information to students, staff, managers and the general public through direct mailing, the various news media or personal contact. - 2821 Supervision of Communications Services.
-The activities of directing, managing and supervising information services. - 2822 Internal Communications Services.
-Activities concerned with writing, editing and providing administrative information to students and staff. - 2823 Public Communications Services.
-Activities concerned with writing, editing and other preparation necessary to disseminate educational and administrative information to the public through various news media or personal contact. - 2824 Management Communications Services.
-Activities concerned with writing, editing and other preparation necessary to disseminate to management (1) the information needed about the operation of the school district and (2) information about the community, state and nation to make logical decisions. - 2829 Other Communications Services.
-Activities concerned with communication services not classified above. - 2830 Staff Services.
-Activities concerned with maintaining an efficient staff for the school system.
-It includes such activities as recruiting and placement, staff transfers, in-service training, health services and staff accounting. - 2831 Supervision of Staff Services.
-The activities of directing, managing and supervising staff services. - 2832 Recruitment and Placement Services.
-Activities concerned with employing and assigning personnel for the school district. - 2833 Staff Accounting Services.
-Services rendered in connection with the systematic recording and summarizing of information relating to staff members employed by the school district. - 2834 In-service Training Services (for Non-licensed Staff).
-The activities developed by the school district for training of non-licensed personnel.
-The cost of mileage and other related costs should be included.
+This is done through careful appraisal of previously specified data in light of the particular situation and the goals previously established. - ► 2820 Communications Services.
+Activities concerned with writing, editing and other preparation necessary to disseminate educational and administrative information to students, staff, managers and the general public through direct mailing, the various news media or personal contact. - 2829 Other Communications Services.
+Activities concerned with communication services not classified above. - 2830 Personnel Services.
+Personnel/HR activities concerned with maintaining an efficient staff for the school system.
+It includes such activities such as recruiting and placement, staff transfers, inservice training, employee-related health & wellness services and personnel records.